ryneches/SuchTree/docs/index.md

 ```

 If you install using `pip`, binary packages
-([`wheels`](https://realpython.com/python-wheels/)) are available for CPython 3.6, 3.7,
+([`wheels`](https://realpython.com/python-wheels/)) are available for CPython
-3.8, 3.9, 3.10 and 3.11 on Linux x86_64 and on MacOS with Intel and Apple
+3.9, 3.10 and 3.11, 3.12, 3.13 on Linux x86_64 and on MacOS with Intel and
-silicon.
+Apple silicon.
 If your platform isn't in that list, but it is supported by
-[`cibuildwheel`](https://github.com/pypa/cibuildwheel), please file an issue
+[`cibuildwheel`](https://github.com/pypa/cibuildwheel), please file an issue to
-to request your platform!
-I would be absolutely _delighted_ if someone was
+request your platform!
+I would be absolutely _delighted_ to help you get
-actually running `SuchTree` on an exotic embedded system or a mainframe.
+`SuchTree` deployed on an exotic embedded system or a mainframe.

 To install the most recent development version :

 ```
 git clone https://github.com/ryneches/SuchTree.git
 cd SuchTree
-./setup.py install
+pip install -r requirements.txt pip install .
 ```

 To install via conda, first make sure you've got the